JIK-JHONG/side_project/QT_capoo_finder/README.md

 **NOTE**

-If you are using Apple Silicon CPU series (M1,M2,...last), is will using MPS to accelete the process for ML.
+If you are using Apple Silicon CPU series (M1,M2,...last), is will use MPS to accelete the process for ML.